jpope15/leetcode/README.md

 # Leetcode Solutions
-A collection of the leetcode problems I have solved.
+A collection of the leetcode problems I have solved in the past year.

 [Link to my Leetcode Account](https://leetcode.com/jamespope/)